SniperAK/korean-ime-simple/Readme.md

 ```

 ## Using
-> Only support one method for assamble previus string with current inputted string.
+> Only support one method for assemble previus string with current inputted string.

 ```
 import KoreanIme from 'Korean-ime-simple'